CaioWF/first-app-api-only-with-adonisjs/README.md

 This is my first project with Adonisjs

 Features covered:

 migrations, middlewares, Lucid ORM and more

-* Does not deal with authentication feature *
+--Does not deal with authentication feature--

 # Adonis API application